Fy-nite/LuaMASM/README.md

-# LuaASM Interpreter
+# LuaMASM Runtime

-LuaASM is a lightweight assembly-like language interpreter written in Lua.
-It supports a variety of instructions for arithmetic, flow control, stack operations, I/O, and more.
-LuaASM is designed to be extensible and includes features like debugging, TUI (Text User Interface), and MNI (Micro Native Interface) for advanced functionality.
+LuaMASM Runtime is a lightweight interpreter for the MicroASM assembly-like language, written in Lua.
+It enables execution of MicroASM programs on any Lua 5.4+ compatible platform, including Minecraft mods such as OpenComputers and ComputerCraft/CCTweaked, as well as standard PC environments (Windows, Mac, Linux).
+The runtime supports a wide range of instructions for arithmetic, flow control, stack operations, I/O, and more, with extensible features like debugging, TUI (Text User Interface), and MNI (Micro Native Interface) for advanced functionality.

 ## Features